dynamsoft-docs/barcode-reader-docs/parameters/reference/expected-barcodes-count.md

 ```

-## Performance Adaptability
+## Impacts on Performance
 ### Speed
 Setting `ExpectedBarcodesCount` to a specific number when barcode count is certain may speed up the process.

-### Completeness
+### Read Rate
-Setting `ExpectedBarcodesCount` to a large number when barcode count is uncertain may improve the Completeness.
+Setting `ExpectedBarcodesCount` to a large number when barcode count is uncertain may improve the Read Rate.

-### Correctness
+### Accuracy
-`ExpectedBarcodesCount` has no influence on the Correctness.
+`ExpectedBarcodesCount` has no influence on the Accuracy.

 ## Related Articles
 - [How to set DBR parameters]({{ site.scenario_settings }}how-to-set-parameters.html)